Invoicing & Payments

 When a billing period is due, you can approve it to create the actual invoice.
 Approving an upcoming invoice does two things:

-- Creates a new invoice record with the correct amount, client, and dates for that billing period.
+- Creates a new invoice with the correct project, amount, currency, and dates for that billing period.

 - Advances the project's next due date to the following period so the next invoice is queued up automatically.